TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 # MIDI

-A MIDI file is a file that stores a MIDI stream.
-It is a binary format and uses the `.mid` and `.midi` file extensions (`.midi` is not typically used for charts, however).
+The `.mid`/`.midi` format is a binary stream of MIDI events.
+The extension used for charts is `.mid`; `.midi` is not typically used and is not supported by most programs that use it for charts.

+Harmonix designed a specific layout for the charts in Guitar Hero 1/2 and Rock Band using .mid files, and early fan-games were quick to analyze and adopt the format.
+Its use was further helped by the introduction of Rock Band Network, a service for Rock Band that allowed people to license and chart songs to be made available as DLC.
+This format remains prominent today, and still receives new features on occasion as the need arises.

-Modern .mid charts follow a format originating from Rock Band's .mid chart format, with some additional functionality added in by Phase Shift and Clone Hero.
-Older .mid charts are slightly different and are based on Guitar Hero 1/2's format, but follow similar patterns.
+Modern .mid charts follow a format originating from Rock Band's .mid chart format, with additional functionality added by the community in games such as Phase Shift and Clone Hero.
+Older .mid charts are slightly different and are based on Guitar Hero 1/2's format, though the differences are small and easily accounted for.

 ## Table of Contents